 magazine consisted of interviews and articles about the arts, media and culture,

 and had a poetry section.
 Its interviewees and contributors included: Joseph Brodsky, Labi Siffre,

 Adrian Henri, John Cooper Clarke, Benjamin Zephaniah, Adrian

 Mitchell, Antony Gormley, David Gedge, Jasper Conran and Sophie Hannah.

-non-mainstream, I mean poetry that is aware of the plasticity of language and
+Ebooks publishes all kinds of poetry but is especially interested in poetry that is aware of the plasticity of language, and

 which places connotation and ambiguity over denotation and precision of meaning.

-This sort of poetry invites interpretation and allows for plurality of meaning
+This sort of poetry invites interpretation and, consequently, results in a plurality of meaning.